 “My cohort is amazing.
 I feel refreshed because they’ve renewed my vitality for life.
 I just ask for help and they’re so generous with their time.
 Especially when I start to get a little stressed as assignments and exams approach.
 University is stressful, but it’s okay to be stressed.
 Just don’t panic and ‘catastrophise’.
 Deal with it and you’ll be fine.

 “I was shocked to realise how much help you can get from Charles Sturt.
 There’s the Academic Skills team.
 And the openness and direct lines of communication with your lecturers is really encouraging.
-And in my first year I had great assistance from the disability services because I was concerned my PTSD might be a barrier.”
+And in my first year I had great assistance from the Accessibility and Inclusion Advisors because I was concerned my PTSD might be a barrier.”

 Did you know?
 The Academic Skills team can help you get up to speed for learning at uni.
 Get help with academic literacy, learning, referencing, and numeracy through study guides, workshops, and individual appointments.
 You can even get feedback on your assignment drafts.